Box-Cox transformation is a statistical technique that transforms your target variable so that your data closely resembles a normal distribution.

 In this equation, “t” is the time period and lambda is the parameter that we choose.
 You can also perform the Box-Cox transformation on non-time series data.

 Notice what happens when lambda equals one.
-In that case, our data shifts down, but the shape of the data does not change.
+In that case, the transformation has little impact.
 If the optimal value for lambda is one, then the data is already normally distributed, and the Box-Cox transformation is unnecessary.

 How Do You Choose Lambda?